Kan-Liu/Auto-Invoicer/README.md

 A web app hosted on a self-built node server that auto-generates a payment invoice that can be sent to designated recipient via email, requiring signature via DocuSign and payment via Stripe gateway.

 ## Disclaimer
-The entire project is based on open source resources from DocuSign or elsewhere onine.
-In order to use this web app, the user will need to register for a DocuSign developer account for all the relevant integration keys and secret keys.
+The entire project is based on open source resources from DocuSign or elsewhere online.
+In order to use this web app, the user will need to register for a DocuSign Developer Sandbox account for all the relevant integration keys and secret keys.

 ## App Installation and Configuration